backstreetbrogrammer/20_JavaCrashCourse/README.md

 - **Statement**: Statements are stand-alone units of work
 - **Code Blocks**: A code block is a set of zero, one, or more statements, usually grouped together in some way to achieve a single goal

+**Local Variable**: available for use by the code block in which it is declared.
+It is also available to code blocks that are contained by a declaring block.

+**Scope**: describes the accessibility of a variable:

+- "In scope" means the variable can be used in the code block
+- "Out of scope" means the variable is no longer avaiable in the code block

+**Best practice**:

+- declare and initialize variables in the same place if possible
+- declare variables in the narrowest scope possible

 ###### The if-then and if-then-else Statements